-A Legacy student must earn 24 credits for graduation in 2021 (25 credits in 2022, 26 credits in 2023, and 28 credits in 2024).
+A Legacy student must earn 26 credits in 2023 (28 credits in 2024).
 A semester course earns 1 credit and a quarter course earns .5 credit, with the exception of those classes that meet every other day for the year, which earn .5 credit.
 A senior must have successfully completed the course work to earn these credits before he/she is awarded a Legacy Christian Academy diploma.
 All credits must be completed within one calendar year of the graduation date for that student to be considered a graduate of LCA.
+(See High School Course Guide)